andrew/ultimate-awesome/README.md

 - [awesome-manual-QA-sources](https://github.com/krisztipely/awesome-manual-QA-sources) - A list about manual QA resources.
 - [stars](https://github.com/krmbzds/stars) - 🌟 A curated list of my stars.
 - [practice-cpp-programming-courses](https://github.com/labex-labs/practice-cpp-programming-courses) - C++ Programming Courses | This repo collects 3 of programming courses for C++.
 C++ is a powerful, high-performance programming language.
 This Skill Tree presents a systematic approach to learning C++.
 Designed for programmers looking to master object-oriented and systems programming, it offers a .
-- [practice-cysec-programming-courses](https://github.com/labex-labs/practice-cysec-programming-courses) - Cyber Security Programming Courses | This repo collects 7 of programming courses for Cyber Security.
-Cyber Security is crucial in our increasingly connected world.
-This Skill Tree presents a comprehensive learning path for aspiring security professionals.
-Starting from the basics, it guides you t.
 - [practice-javascript-programming-courses](https://github.com/labex-labs/practice-javascript-programming-courses) - JavaScript Programming Courses | This repo collects 1 of programming courses for JavaScript.
 JavaScript is the programming language of the web.
 This Skill Tree presents a systematic approach to learning JavaScript.
 Designed for web development beginners, it provides a clear roadmap to understand .
 - [practice-ml-programming-courses](https://github.com/labex-labs/practice-ml-programming-courses) - Machine Learning Programming Courses | This repo collects 10 of programming courses for Machine Learning.
 Machine Learning is transforming industries across the globe.
 This Skill Tree presents a systematic approach to learning ML concepts and techniques.
 Designed for beginners, it provides a clea.
 - [practice-opencv-programming-projects](https://github.com/labex-labs/practice-opencv-programming-projects) - [Practice OpenCV Programming Projects] This repository collects 2 of programming projects for OpenCV.
 OpenCV is a library of programming functions mainly aimed at real-time computer vision.
 Originally developed by Intel, it was later supported by Willow Garage then Itseez.
 The library is cross-pl.